 How do I access Adobe Creative Cloud?

-Once you have installed Adobe Creative Cloud from one of the methods above, you can launch the application from your Start menu (Windows) or Launchpad (Mac), the application will connect to your license server and you will be able to use it.
+Once you have installed Adobe Creative Cloud from one of the methods above, you can launch the application from your Start menu (Windows) or Launchpad (Mac) and you will be able to use it.

 Additional Support Resources